 Note: USAA is only available to military community members and their families.

-Cheapest full coverage in South Carolina
+Cheapest car insurance companies in South Carolina for full coverage

 The table below lists major insurance providers in South Carolina based on the average annual cost for a full coverage policy with limits of $100,000/$300,000 bodily injury, $100,000 property damage and $500 comprehensive/collision deductibles.